Surnames: Hackworth to Hutchinson

 A variation Hewgill (40 individuals) was also mostly northern as was Hughill (25 in Great Britain of which 5 were in Durham and 20 in Yorkshire).
 A third variation, Hugall occurred 86 times in Great Britain with 50 in Durham, 5 in Lancashire and 3 in Yorkshire with the remainder mostly in Surrey and London.

 The surname occurs in the form de Hogyll in the Sedbergh area of Yorkshire in the fourteenth century and may derive from the nearby Howgill or from a place called Hugill in Cumbria (Westmorland).

 North East surname

 In the 1881 census the Humble surname was most numerous in County Durham where there were 535 individuals of this name.
 In Northumberland there were 306; in Yorkshire 250; Lancashire 17 and in Cumberland 5.
 In the whole of Scotland there were only 38.
 The remaining 276 were spread across the midlands and south east including 53 in Kent and 83 in London.
 The name derives from the Old French ‘humble or obedient’ and occurs in the Assize Rolls for Durham in 1242 (an Adam Homel).

 Primarily a Scottish surname

 Quite a significant name in Scotland, especially central Scotland but also in Northern Ireland.
 In England it has a strong presence in North East England.
-Sometimes included as a Border Reiver family surname but much more widespread than the Borders.
+Sometimes included as a Border Reiver family surname but its distribution is much more widespread than the Scottish Borders.